-The second stanza begins with the apostrophe ‘O’ which instantly summons the readers’ attention.
+The second stanza of ‘Binsey Poplars’ begins with the apostrophe ‘O’ which instantly summons the readers’ attention.
 It also mimics Christ on the cross as he calls to God his father, “Forgive them for they know not what they do’.
 This again shows the strength of emotion Hopkins feels at the loss of these trees, and reflects his strong religious convictions.

 His tone turns to one of anger in the harsh consonance of ‘Hack and rack the growing green!’
 The cacophonous internal rhyme of ‘Hack and rack’ stand out sharply from the long vowel sounds of ‘growing green’.
-He has cleverly used the verb ‘growing’ to emphasise that these trees were living organisms, brutally slain.
+He has cleverly used the verb ‘growing’ to emphasize that these trees were living organisms, brutally slain.
 His use of the exclamation mark here highlights his disgust.